toddledev/toddle/README.md

 To release a new version to npm:

-1. Update the version in the package.json file for the package you're changing
+1. Update the version in the root `package.json` file
-2. Run `bun clean` in the root of the repository to bump the version in all package.json files
-3. Create a PR
+2. Create a PR
-4. Once the PR is merged, start the `Publish to npm` workflow in the actions tab (requires write access)
+3. Once the PR is merged, it will automatically release all packages to npm

-**Note:** If you modify the core package, you need to update the version in all other packages as well to make sure types are correct.
-See the [Dependencies](#dependencies) section for more information.

 ## Contributing

 If you find a bug or have an idea for a new feature, please open an issue.
 We also welcome pull requests.
 We are actively monitoring this repository.

 If you have any questions, feel free to ask them in our [Discord](https://discord.com/invite/svBKYZf3UR) or reach out by [e-mail](mailto:hello@toddle.dev)

+## Local development

+To consume all packages locally, it's useful to run `bun run link` in the root of the repository.
+This will use `bun link` on all packages in the repository.

+Other than that, the best way to test atm is to use the hono example.